Readmecodegen/github-readme-builder/README.md

 **Q: Is the markdown preview identical to GitHub?**
 A: The preview closely matches GitHub’s rendering, but for the most accurate result, use the “Preview on GitHub” feature.

+**Q: How does the GitHub README Editor work?**
+A: The editor allows you to directly update README files in your GitHub repositories.
+You can deploy READMEs created in the builder or load existing repository READMEs for enhancement.

+**Q: Do I need to manually copy and paste README content?**
+A: No!
+The GitHub README Editor handles all the copying and pasting automatically.
+You can update READMEs directly in your repositories with a single click.

+**Q: What permissions does the GitHub integration require?**
+A: The tool only requires access to your repositories for README management.
+It uses minimal OAuth scopes and doesn't access any private code or sensitive data.

+**Q: Can I use the editor with private repositories?**
+A: Yes, as long as you have write permissions to the repository, you can update READMEs in both public and private repositories.

 ---